saiteja-d/circuit_stem/DOCS/TESTING.md

 -   **`LogicEngine`**: This is the most critical component for testing.
 The goal is to maintain near 100% test coverage for its evaluation logic.
 -   **Models & Grid**: The data models and `Grid` class are tested to ensure component placement, collision detection, and validation work as expected.
 -   **UI/Widgets**: Key widgets are tested to ensure they respond correctly to state changes from their providers.
+Note: The recent UI/UX overhaul has introduced several new widgets and significantly modified existing ones.
+Comprehensive widget tests for these new and updated UI components are crucial and should be prioritized.